kleiton0x00/XSScope/README.md

 - Get every Entry form value that victim enters in the website
 - Get victim's cookies (if any)
 - Keylogger

+*HTML code injection*
+- Generate Phishing Websites with 2 clicks using pregenerated HTML codes such as:
+  - Amazon
+  - Google
+  - Line
+  - LinkedIn
+  - Steam
+  - Twitch
+  - Verizon
+  - WiFi (expired session)
+- Generate Website Defacion with 2 clicks using a HTML template
+- Import HTML file from external file
+- Add your own HTML code

  *Funny modules:*
 - Change every link in the website